FlorentLM/pytinybvh/README.md

 **Note:** Not all functionalities are implemented yet!

+**Another note:** This is still under active development, so expect some breaking changes!
+Sorry about that

 <div style="text-align:center">
 <img alt="Screenshot of a test model in a Bounding Volume Hierarchy" src="img/screenshot.png" title="Screenshot" width="500"/>
 </div>